 Chris McCleary has been appointed the new Executive Director of the U.S. Chess Center.

-The U.S. Chess Center is a DC-based non-profit that teaches students, especially at-risk youth, to play chess in order to improve their academic and social skills.
+The U.S. Chess Center is a DC-based non-profit that promotes self-confidence, social skills, and academic success for all.
 The U.S. Chess Center provides students throughout the Washington metropolitan area opportunities to meet as friends and equals over the chessboard at our weekend classes, tournaments, and special events.
 The Center also operates numerous embedded school chess clubs and classes.
 Our student programs have hosted World Champion Garry Kasparov, the national champions of Nigeria and Montenegro, and International Grandmasters including Maurice Ashley, the first African American Grandmaster.
 Our students have played Internet matches with students from the Czech Republic, China, Norway, and Montenegro.

 Chris McCleary’s first official day with the U.S. Chess Center will be Monday, August 17th.
 As Executive Director, McCleary will have responsibility for the day-to-day management and administration of the Center as well as resource and program development.
 McCleary will be taking over from Robert Teachey, a United States Chess Federation Certified Advanced Chess Coach who was promoted to Executive Director of the Chess Center in 2017 and has served as a Teacher since 2010.